 We expect students to be fully prepared for class and bring everything they may need for class into the studio with them.

 Please bring a personal water bottle to class.
 Hydration is highly important for our dancers.
-We do not have a water fountain at the studio.
-Water bottles can be refilled in the bathroom.

 Please use the restroom BEFORE class.